mariomeissner/obsidian-vault/Blog/Drafts/Learning web development is like attending a history class.md

 - Large bundle sizes and client rendering means increased time to interactive (TTI).
 - Empty server HTML means very poor search-engine optimization (SEO).

-The former means that websites became slower and plagued with loading spinners awaiting some fetched data; the latter means that your website ranks poor on Google because their crawlers don't want to run heavy Javascript so they only look at the original HTML (which means an empty skeleton).
+The former means that websites became slower and plagued with loading spinners awaiting some fetched data; the latter means that your website ranks poor on Google because their crawlers don't run Javascript so they only look at the original empty HTML.

 ## The return to the server